Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Think about the greatest coaches of all-time: Vince Lombardi and John Wooden, for example.
 They were famous for teaching the fundamentals to individuals who were already the best at what they did.
 And they did it over and over again.
 Why?
 Because repetition is the mother of skill.

 You cannot set goals one time, never look at them again – and then expect long-term results.
 Your subconscious mind may know the general direction to move in, but the power comes from daily practice and constant review.
 People looking for a quick fix will never achieve mastery.
-Reaching your goals takes focus and practice: You have to repeat it over and over again.
+Reaching your goals takes focus and practice: You have to repeat skills over and over again in order to get what you want.

-If it’s a new skill you want to acquire, practice is a key part of that.
+If it’s a new skill you want to acquire, practice is a key part of becoming comfortable within your new practice.
 If you’re looking to achieve more in your business, then determine the core processes you need to shift and execute those on a regular basis.
 What about bringing more joy and passion into your relationship?
 Intimacy is a daily practice.

 If you want to master anything you have to ingrain it into your system.
 And practice is a key part of that.
 Remember, consistent practice, constant focus – this is what will result in a profound and lasting impact on your life.